thiagonache/httpstats/README.md

 ```

 The idea of this package is to provide an easy way to collect detailed HTTP
-metrics.
+metrics from the client.
 It implements a HTTP Round Tripper that uses HTTPTrace Package.

-You just need to instantiate the object and inject in the Transport field of
+You just need to instantiate the object and inject it in the Transport field of
 your HTTP Client.
-In case you already implement a custom round tripper this
+In case you already implement a custom HTTP Round Tripper, this
-package will provide a optional function to set the next round tripper instead
+package will provide a functional option to set the next round tripper instead
 of calling the default one.

 ## Example